 Brief information about the places we will visit during this tour:

-Boudhanath Stupa is one of the largest stupa in the world and is the religious and cultural center of the broad community of Tibetan Refugees in Nepal.
+Boudhanath Stupa is one of the largest stupas in the world and is the religious and cultural center of the broad community of Tibetan Refugees in Nepal.
 It is a holy place rich in Buddhist symbolism.

 Pashupatinath is the most important Hindu Temple in Nepal and is set on the banks of the sacred river Bagmati.
-It is not only a religious destination, but a mix of art, culture, peace and devotion.
-Hundreds of rituals are performed every day in its premises, which are considered an open, living museum.
+It is not only a religious destination, but a mix of art, culture, peace, and devotion.
+Hundreds of rituals are performed every day on its premises, which are considered an open, living museum.
 In the age of mythology, Lord Shiva and his consort lived here by this tributary of the holy Ganges.

 Bandipur – Situated between Kathmandu and Pokhara, Bandipur is a Newar town with its age-old flavor still intact.
-Well preserved, the village offers the travelers culture, mountain views, and hiking.
+Well preserved, the village offers travelers culture, mountain views, and hiking.
 Bandipur has maintained its age-old cultural attributes – temples, shrines, sacred caves, innumerable festivals, and its wonderful Newari architecture.

 Manakamana is a small village at a top of a hill, where is situated the famous and sacred temple of Durga Bhawani, a Hindu Goddess.
 It is believed that the Goddess fulfills the wishes of those who worship her with pure heart.
 Mana means heart and kamana means wish.

-The River Fun Beach Resort is located by the bank of Trishuli River valley with beautiful green hills surrounding it.
-The Resort provides river fun activities like rafting, canyoning, kayaking and fishing.
+The River Fun Beach Resort is located by the bank of Trishuli River Valley with beautiful green hills surrounding it.
+The Resort provides river fun activities like rafting, canyoning, kayaking, and fishing.

-Bhaktapur Bhaktapur is probably the most visited of the three historic cities of the Valley.
+Bhaktapur is probably the most visited of the three historic cities of the Valley.
 It is a medieval town locked in centuries-old beliefs and traditions.
-The city is famous for its glorious architecture, sky-high temples, like the awesome Nyatapola Temple, Nepal’s tallest ancient structure, fine clay pottery and royal courtyards where devotees, still today celebrate their pre-historic festivals
+The city is famous for its glorious architecture, sky-high temples, like the awesome Nyatapola Temple, Nepal’s tallest ancient structure, fine clay pottery and royal courtyards where devotees, still today celebrate their pre-historic festivals.